vlandham/captain_z/out/captain_z.md

 #

-What a commotion those pirates make when they are sleeping!
+What a commotion those pirates made while sleeping!

-There was enough snoring down there to make you believe that someone really was sawing through lumber, as the expression goes.
+There was enough snoring down there to make you believe that someone was actually sawing lumber, as the expression goes.

-Captain Z crept past the loud open bed rooms and shuffled into the cluttered and crowded map room.
-Maps where everywhere.
-They covered the tables and were rolled up and scattered on the floor.
+Captain Z crept past the loud open bedrooms and shuffled into the cluttered and crowded map room.
+Maps were everywhere.
+They covered the tables and rolled up and scattered on the floor.
 Maps stuck out of vases and pots and pans.
-They hung on every inch of the walls.
-But none of the maps laying out was the map Captain Z was there for.
+They hung on every inch of the walls, but none of the maps laying out was the map Captain Z was looking for.

-Over in the corner of the room lay a small wooden chest, not taller then your knee.
-And in that chest, Sophia knew, was the lost map of the treasure buried on Castle Island.
+Over in the corner of the room lay a small wooden chest, no taller then your knee.
+In that chest, Sophia knew, was the lost map of the treasure buried on Castle Island.

 The chest was locked.
 Captain Z knew that it would be.
 Such an important map wouldn't be just lying around.
-And she also knew that the only key was strung around Captain Spears's neck.
-But there is more then one way to steal a map, and lucky for Captain Z, some pirates never think about these other ways.
+She also knew that the only key was strung around Captain Spears's neck.
+But there's more than one way to steal a map, and luckily for Captain Z, some pirates never think about these other ways.

 But she did.

 Instead of trying to unlock the chest to get the map, Captain Z just grabbed the whole chest, with the map still inside!